|Chapter Five from 3rd Compass, The Book|

-The Messiah delivered a healing mechanism called Grace.
-It stems out of God's love for us and blooms as an elegant way to subdue the thorns of our sinful nature.
+The Messiah delivered a healing mechanism called Grace through the New Covenant.
+It stemmed out of God's love for us and blooms as an elegant way to subdue the thorns of our sinful nature.
 He knew all of us would fall to sin one way or another, which leads us into self-destructive paths whether we know it or not, so to clip the thorns of sin, God heals us by forgiving it completely and remaking us, so we can refocus on the overall good.
-Grace is a gift of mercy born straight from his omnibenevolence, and he grants it if only we simply acknowledge him correctly.
+The New Covenant's grace is a gift of mercy born straight from God's omnibenevolence, and he grants it if only we simply acknowledge him correctly.

 We had wronged God by not acknowledging him and going against his best intentions for us.
 All of us would want an apology in the same kind of situation.
 The power to heal that a simple apology gives to both parties is worth much more than the inconvenience of humbling yourself or hurting your pride.
 The power of reconciliation can mend arguments and feuds that are centuries old.
 It can heal the invisible, yet deep, spiritual bond of fellowship with God that we were created for.

-God knows this power is far greater than showing a firm hand and stout back, so he offers mercy for doing all the wrong things that move us farther and farther from him and our true destinies.
+God knows this power is far greater than showing a firm hand and stout back, so he offers mercy for doing all the wrong things that move us farther and farther from him and a better future.
 But we must humble ourselves to accept Grace.
 It is a simple and elegant mechanism, but like God's other elegant devices, such as DNA and superstrings, getting us to understand and accept it would be much more difficult.
 We are willful children, so how could he get us to acknowledge him and accept Grace without coercion?

 This is where Jesus comes in and why it is so absolutely important that he is not simply a man or prophet.
 Jesus Christ was and is God himself.
 All the correlating evidence about Jesus in Biblical testimony and external sources point to the truth that he was not just a son but